verygood-ops/kubernetes-workshop/06-Jobs/README.md

 [job-distributed-ffmpeg.yaml](job-cron-ffmpeg.yaml):

 Here\
-`parallelism: 4`: number of jobs running in parallel\
+`parallelism: 4`: number of jobs running in parallel
-`sleep 1` in bash command: to let all pods do the job

 Run the job and see the logs on one of the pods after job is done